 Family law isn’t only about divorce.
 When you and your spouse are making decisions about your marriage that will affect you and your children, there is more involved than dividing up your bank accounts.
 Property, schools, and grandparents’ visits are all things that need to be considered when you end a marriage.

 Before you and your spouse decide it is time to divorce, see Kessler & Solomiany, LLC.
 Our compassionate and knowledgeable attorneys will help you through this tough time and make sure your and your children’s rights are protected.
 We want to be sure that nobody gets left out when it’s time for the hard choices to be made.
-Call our team at (404) 688-8810 today.
+Contact us here, or call our team at (404) 688-8810 today.

 We’ve been a trusted name in family law in Brookhaven for more than 30 years.
 Because we practice only family law, we know this area of the law intimately and will be able to give you the best possible representation.
 These are some of the areas we work in every day: